shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - What personal brands do you love?
 Why?
 - **Your Personality**
   - Bio: What's your story?
 If someone were to retell it, what would they say?
+    - Why are you here?
+    - What is your vision?
   - Passion: What topics or tasks bring you pleasure?
 - **Traits/Values/Beliefs**
   - What authentic values do you want to communicate and uphold on your mission?